cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="strings--line-length"></a><a name="6.2"></a>
-  - [6.2](#strings--line-length) Strings that cause the line to go over 175 characters should not be written across multiple lines using string concatenation but should use template strings.
+  - [6.2](#strings--line-length) Strings that cause the line to go over 175 characters should not be written across multiple lines using string concatenation.
+Template strings should be used whenever it is feasible to do so (meaning newlines will not affect the display or storage of the string), such as strings for HTML output.

     > Why?
 Broken strings are painful to work with and make code less readable and searchable.